xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (keithsw) PGO export for those LOR etc users that would like to use xlights to create their PGO files.
-   -- bug (gil)     Correction to FSEQ data layer import.
+   -- enh (keithsw) Add scrubbing to audio (hold control key and left mouse button on waveform) -- bug (gil)     Correction to FSEQ data layer import.
 Should only reset sequence data on import not on render.
 2016.29  May 14, 2016
    -- bug (keithsw) Fix prompt for custom model import so it happens after you size the custom model